Become a Henrico Master Gardener Volunteer

 Henrico Master Gardeners who desire to remain active after completing their initial training and volunteer commitments are required to contribute at least 20 hours of volunteer service each year.
 Additionally, in order keep knowledge up-to-date, Henrico Master Gardeners must participate in at least 12 hours of continuing education training annually.
 For more information on the Henrico Master Gardener program, please visit our website.

 OK, I’m interested!
 Now what do I do?

-Complete the Henrico Master Gardener Application (published each Fall) including the questionnaire, and fax, mail, or email it to the Henrico Extension Office.
+Complete the Henrico Master Gardener Application including the questionnaire, and fax, mail, or email it to the Henrico Extension Office.
 Also, provide a minimum of two (2) reference letters to be mailed to the Henrico Extension Office by the reference.
 Application and reference letters are due by the last Friday in October.
 If your application is accepted, you will be contacted by a veteran Henrico Master Gardener who will schedule an in-person interview with you before the end of November.
 Classes are scheduled to meet on Tuesdays and Thursdays from 9:00 am to 12:30 pm from late January to the end of March.

 There is a $200 fee to cover costs of training materials.